drshahizan/Python_EDA/assignment/hpdp/BERUK/case_study2c/readme.md

 Another finding we discovered is that selangor has the highest active cases recorded and with a smaller ratio of case recoverd compared to the rest of the states.

-These finding suggest that Selangor has the highest infection rate and possible the most critical red zone compare to others
+These finding suggest that Selangor has the highest infection rate and possibly the most critical red zone compare to others

 ### Recommendation and insight regarding D-tale